Skip to content

 A Contract for Difference is a bilateral contract between trader and broker.
 The contract pays the difference between entry and exit price multiplied by position size, on whatever underlying the contract references — an index, a share, a commodity, a currency pair.

 There is no underlying ownership transfer.
 A long CFD on Apple shares does not produce share certificates, voting rights, or the ability to claim cash dividends in the conventional sense.
-The broker applies a dividend adjustment that mirrors the underlying when the underlying pays a dividend; this is a price adjustment to the CFD, not a cash credit.
+When the underlying goes ex-dividend its price drops by the dividend amount; the broker offsets this by crediting the dividend amount in cash to long CFD holders' account balances and debiting the same amount from short holders.
+The adjustment is a cash transaction on the account balance, not a price-only adjustment to the CFD itself — for the long holder the price-drop P&L loss is neutralised by the cash credit.

 The broker is the counterparty on every CFD position.
 When the trader profits, the broker loses, unless the broker has hedged the exposure in the underlying market.
 Most regulated brokers run hedging programs for aggregate client exposure; the trader's individual claim is contractual against the broker's balance sheet.

 Worked example on a major-index CFD.
-A long CFD on the US 500 index at a price of 5,200 with a contract size of 100 (broker-defined; some quote per-point):
+A long CFD on the US 500 index at a price of 5,200 with a contract size of 100 (broker-defined; some quote per-point), at a leverage ratio of 1:100 (broker- and account-type-defined):

-Retail accounts trading indices typically use fractional contract sizes — 0.10 contracts on this index would hold $5,200 in margin and produce $10 per point of movement.
+Retail accounts trading indices typically use fractional contract sizes — 0.10 contracts on this index at 1:100 leverage would hold $520 in margin and produce $10 per point of movement.
 Fractional sizing is the practical mechanism for opening index CFD positions on accounts that cannot hold full-contract margin.

 CFD costs: spread, financing, and commission